 If we remove the first and last – Acquisition and Party Size – the other three points all relate in some way to Frequency of attendance.
 So when we talk about building an effective loyalty program, what we really mean, much of the time, is building Frequency of attendance.
 Loyalty and Frequency are the same thing.
 Or are they?

 How do we create a loyal customer?

-A customer makes their first visit to your organisation.
+A customer makes their first visit to your organization.
 You have their contact details.
 What next?

 They make their second booking, hopefully.
 And this to my mind is the most valuable booking of all.
 It’s one of the hardest wins; it’s the start of a pattern, not just a chance visit.
 And it’s the first real opportunity to build frequency and loyalty.

 Next - according to traditional models - they might adopt higher value behaviors.
 They demonstrate loyalty through Frequency of attendance, but also through Tenure – attending over many seasons; Advance bookings – committing several weeks in advance; and Spend – choosing higher price tickets or splashing out in the café or bar.
 Frequency is part of loyalty.
 But shouldn't loyalty be about something more – a special relationship, or sense of belonging, perhaps?

 Sometimes, yes.
 But sometimes it’s more prosaic.
 Recently, I worked with a large visitor attraction, and asked their regular attenders why they kept coming back.